 But when I read these messages…

 Justifying my bisexual identity is an absurd exercise.
 This became wonderfully clear when my high school sweetheart, my great teenage love, came out as trans.
 I had dated a woman for many years, I just didn’t know it at the time.

-Daisy is brash and funny and talented and occasionally petty in a way I deeply respect.
+Kate is brash and funny and talented and occasionally petty in a way I deeply respect.
 She is kin.
 We have the close friendship of two people who fell in love and fought and cried and grew up woven together, in a category all our own.

 A few days after she shared her full self with me, my face lit up with a stupid grin.
 “You’re my ex-girlfriend,” I understood.

 My bisexuality isn’t defined by who I have fucked.
 It is everything and nothing: how I dress but not necessarily, how I speak but not necessarily, how I sit sprawled all over the place but not necessarily.